vmilea/pico_rda5807/README.md

-# A Raspberry Pi Pico library for RDA5807
+# RDA5807 FM radio library for the Raspberry Pi Pico

 This library provides a convenient interface to the RDA5807 FM radio chip from RDA Microelectronics.
 It targets the Raspberry Pi Pico and similar RP2040 based boards using the C/C++ SDK.